 4. Explore the mighty Fort St Elmo

-There are two impressive fortresses in the Valletta area.
+There are two impressive fortresses in the area and they are no doubt some of the top things to do in Valletta.
 The main fortress, St Elmo, sits on the edge of the city overlooking the ocean.
 This long-standing fort has been the basis of defence for Valletta since the Great Siege of the 1500’s and is now home to a WWII War Museum, featuring artefacts and interesting stories from the Bronze Age up until the World War’s.
 Walk the fortress walls for amazing views or enter the museum.
 Entry to the attraction is 10 euros per person.